Genivia/ugrep/README.md

                   --include patterns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude directories  whose  name  matches  GLOB  from  recursive searches.
 If GLOB contains /, full pathnames are matched.
 Oth- erwise basenames are matched.
 Note that --exclude-dir  patterns take  priority  over --include-dir patterns.
 This option may be repeated.

            --exclude-from=FILE
                   Read the globs from FILE and skip files  and  directories  whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines starting with a `#' and  empty  lines  in FILE  are  ignored.
 When FILE is a `-', standard input is read.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of which is to be matched.
 This makes ugrep behave as fgrep.
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            -f FILE, --file=FILE
                   Read  one  or  more newline-separated patterns from FILE.
 Empty pattern lines in FILE are  not  processed.
 If  FILE  does  not exist, the GREP_PATH environment variable is used as the path to FILE.
 If    that    fails,     looks     for     FILE     in /usr/local/share/ugrep/patterns.
 When  FILE is a `-', standard input is read.
 Empty files contain no patterns, thus nothing is matched.
 This option may be repeated.

+           --filter=COMMANDS
+                  Filter files through the specified COMMANDS first before search- ing.
+COMMANDS  is  a  comma-separated  list  of  `exts:command [option  ...]',  where `exts' is a comma-separated list of file- name extensions and `command' is a filter utility.
+The  filter utility  should  read  from standard input and write to standard output.
+Files matching one of `exts` are filtered only.
+One or more  `option'  separated by spacing may be specified, which are passed verbatim to the command  without  expansion.
+A  `%'  as `option'  expands  into  the pathname, which is the conventional dash `-' when searching standard input.
+Option --label=.ext may be  used to force filtering standard input.
+For example, --fil- ter='pdf:pdftotext % -' searches PDF files.

            --format=FORMAT
                   Output FORMAT-formatted matches.
 See `man ugrep' section FORMAT